 A lush lawn is the holy grail of curb appeal, but you can cover a lot of ground with a mower and a container garden.
 Younger suggests adding a few fresh potted plants to your porch or front entry as well as planting seasonal flowers in the ground or in a window box.

 It’s also important to regularly trim shrubs and mow and edge the yard, for an overall fresh look.
+(Check out these 7 easy ways to keep your lawn greener.)

 Wash Your Windows